liwei-cn/GitBook-RoboCalc/notes.md

 * The name of variables and operations should be unique \(Maybe I can relief this constraint later\).

-* Only support since for the clock related condition
+* Only support since for the clock related condition.

 * no pre and post conditions for the functions are generated.

 * No consecutive junction/probabilistic junction is allowed.

 A video showing how to build a basic state machine controller can be found here: